NetApp-openstack-dev/openstack-docs/source/cinder/key_concepts/section_cinder-key-concepts.rst

 ------------------

-With the Mitaka release of OpenStack, NetApp supports Cinder Consistency Groups when using E-series or 7-Mode/Clustered Data ONTAP iSCSI/Fibre Channel drivers.
-With the Newton release of OpenStack, NetApp supports Cinder Consistency Groups when using 7-Mode/Clustered Data ONTAP NFS drivers.
+With the Mitaka release of OpenStack, NetApp supports Cinder Consistency Groups when using E-series or 7-Mode/ONTAP iSCSI/Fibre Channel drivers.
+With the Newton release of OpenStack, NetApp supports Cinder Consistency Groups when using 7-Mode/ONTAP NFS drivers.
 Consistency group support allows snapshots of multiple volumes in the same consistency group to be taken at the same point-in-time to ensure data consistency.
 To illustrate the usefulness of consistency